Dxk0ta/project-2/README.md

 ---

-## The Process of The Dice Is Right
+## The Process of Happy Healthy Minds!
 ---
 (DAY ONE)